ChinmayAmrutkar/Fetch_Robot_ROS_Melodic/README.md

 - ✅ Navigation to a 2D goal using velocity control
 - ✅ Orienting the robot head to look at a 3D point
 - ✅ Full 6-DOF Cartesian control of the arm using MoveIt (with roll-pitch-yaw support)
-- ✅ Manual "home/tuck" joint-space reset of the arm
+- ✅ Move robot arm to "home/tuck" position

 ---